Trading 212 Review 2026

 Trading 212 accounts

-There are four types of Trading 212 accounts.
-One for contracts for difference (CFDs), one for investing in shares, one flexible Stocks and Shares ISA, and a flexible Cash ISA as well.
-Users can switch between accounts in the app.
-In the following comparison table we have summarised the different Trading 212 account types but for a more detailed explanation of the accounts, see below the comparison table.
+There are four types of Trading 212 accounts available: a flexible Stocks and Shares ISA, a flexible Cash ISA, a Trading account, and a Contracts for Difference (CFD) account.
+Users can easily switch between these accounts within the app.
+Below, you will find a comparison table summarising the various account types.
+For a more detailed explanation of each account, please refer to the information provided under the comparison table.

 Trading 212 account summary